NishkarshRaj/100DaysofMLCode/3_Regression/Random_Forest_Regression/ReadMe.md

 # Random Forest Regression
 Random forests or random decision forests are an ensemble learning method for classification, regression and other tasks.
-Random forest is a Supervised Learning algorithm which uses ensemble learning method for classification and regression.
+It is a Supervised Learning algorithm which uses ensemble learning method for classification and regression.
 Random forest is a bagging technique and not a boosting technique.

 ### Feature and Advantages of Random Forest: